 This code of ethics is designed to ensure we meet out fiduciary obligation to our clients.
 This code sets forth the standards by which our advisers should conduct business.
-The following are core principals which all personnel of the firm must adhere to:
+The following are core tenants which all personnel of the firm must adhere to:

-- 1) To abide by the laws of the United States of America in all activities involving providing professional financial services to individuals and institutions. - 2) To operate with INTEGRITY requires honesty and candor in dealing with clients and avoiding taking inappropriate advantage of our position. - 3) To operate with OBJECTIVITY requires that we operate as a fiduciary making sure the client's best interest is placed first. - 4) To operate with CONFIDENTIALITY requires not disclosing client information unless in response to proper legal or administrative processes. - 5) To operate with PROFESSIONALISM requires an attitude of dignity, courtesy, and desire for continual improvement in the ability to serve the client.
+- 1) To abide by the laws of the United States of America in all activities involving providing professional financial services to individuals and institutions. - To operate with INTEGRITY requires honesty, candor, and a commitment to our Clients that, under no circumstances, will we exploit our position as a trusted advisor. - To operate with OBJECTIVITY requires continuous attention and understanding of our fiduciary responsibility, making certain our Clients' goals are paramount in the delivery of counsel and advice. - 4) To operate with CONFIDENTIALITY requires that we protect and never disclose client information to unauthorized parties. - 5) To operate with PROFESSIONALISM requires an attitude of dignity, courtesy, and a desire for continuous improvement in the skills necessary to serve our Clients.